 The NRS mortality data contain information related to a person's death taken from the death certificate for all deaths registered in Scotland.
 The data provided includes the date of death and the underlying and contributory causes of death coded in ICD-10.
-Linked data are imported into the RECOVERY trial database approximately twice a month.
+Linked data are imported into the RECOVERY trial database on a weekly basis.